The New Vic

 Why?
 Because today’s global problems are too complex to be tackled using the traditional university structures of faculties and departments.
 Their solutions demand creative and sustained effort by leading thinkers and practitioners across a multitude of disciplines.
 They demand innovation and partnerships across the public and private spheres.
 They demand the creative fire and energy of students unconstrained by convention and custom.

-The New Vic Project will be a catalyst for rethinking and reimagining the university model for the 21st century — dissolving boundaries between disciplines, communities and institutions, as we focus on shared goals benefiting all of humanity.
+The New Vic Project will be a catalyst for rethinking and reimagining the university model — dissolving boundaries between disciplines, communities and institutions, as we focus on shared goals benefiting all of humanity.

 From healing people to healing the planet